pollination/pollination-docs/apps/deploy-app.md

   --help           Show this message and exit.
 ```

 Let's run the command now to run the app in a Docker container.
+The **.** here means that we want the current working directory to be the path.

 ```
-pollination-apps run . devang
+pollination-apps run .
+YOUR_USERNAME
 ```

 This will take a while depending on the size of the app and the number of dependencies in the requirements.txt file.
 If everything works fine you should see the following appear in the command line;